mendix/mlkit-example-app/README.md

 ##### Style Transfer: Fast Neural Style

-Yes, you can make an app that turns any picture into a Verneer with Mendix.
+Yes, you can make an app that turns any picture into a Vermeer with Mendix.
 Here we show you how can you apply a Mosaic style transfer from [this](https://github.com/onnx/models/tree/main/vision/style_transfer/fast_neural_style) model in ONNX Zoo, along with pre and post processors.

 #### Language Models with Generative Interfaces